 Instead, he was expected to load each patient onto his bus and only given one basic facial mask, and a plastic bag.

->

-> “We were given we were given one mask and a plastic bag and said this is what you have to use, I had one that I had missed for almost two weeks.
-You know, and the trouble with that is moisture is a breeding ground for the virus.
-Putting it in a piece of plastic is keeping moisture in,” he said.
+“We were given we were given one mask and a plastic bag and said this is what you have to use.
+I had one for almost two weeks.
+And the trouble with that is moisture is a breeding ground for the virus, putting it in a piece of plastic is keeping moisture in,” he explained.

->

-> Corino even claims that Butler penned his name on the back of the mask that was handed to him by management.
+Corino even claims that Butler penned his name on the back of the mask that was handed to him by management.

 Clearly, these masks are not intended to be reused – but that was all he was given: one mask and a plastic bag to store it in for the duration of two-weeks.